Muhidinwarsame/Azure-VM-automation/README.md

-# how to Azure automate VM using Powershell.
+# How to Azure automate VM using Powershell.
 New-AzVm `
     -ResourceGroupName "MYDEMO01" `
     -Name "MYVM01" `